felipepiovezan/felipepiovezan.github.io/docs/tools/git_intro/README.md

     ![](rebase_finished.svg){style="display:block; margin: auto;"}

-If any commits can't be applied cleanly, Git asks for your intervention before continuing.
+If any commits can't be applied cleanly, Git asks for our intervention before continuing.

 Note: the new commits are different from the original ones and they will have different hashes.
 Why?[^2]

-[^2]: The new commits have different parent commits, and if you had to solve any conflicts during the rebase, each intermediate snapshot will be different.
+[^2]: The new commits have different parent commits, and if we had to solve any conflicts during the rebase, each intermediate snapshot will be different.

-Now, if you switch HEAD to `master` and try to merge with `feature2`, a simple fast forward will do!
+Now, if we switch `HEAD` to `master` and try to merge with `feature2`, a simple fast forward will do!

 ### Keeping Feature Branches Up-To-Date With the Main Branch